Turning OSINT Into Action: How Monitor Helps Intel Analysts Tackle Data Overwhelm

 Without tools that can expedite open-source data collection and analysis, intelligence teams may overlook critical information and respond to risks.
 Thankfully, emerging technologies are helping analysts process and prioritize vast online datasets, many of which contain strategic security information from publicly available sources like social media, messaging apps, and the deep and dark web.

-Echosec’s powerful new capability, called Monitor, helps analysts turn raw online data into finished intelligence more efficiently.
+Flashpoint’s powerful new capability, called Monitor, helps analysts turn raw online data into finished intelligence more efficiently.
 Monitor delivers a new set of capabilities that help intelligence analysts quickly and easily observe online chatter for threats and other pertinent security information over time.
+Monitor is included in Flashpoint Physical Security Intelligence (PSI; Formerly known as Echosec).

-While Echosec was initially built to support data discovery, Monitor allows users to discover, analyze, monitor, and disseminate the information gathered.
-Here’s how it works and what it might look like in your global security operations center or national security team.
+While Flashpoint PSI was initially built to support data discovery, Monitor allows users to discover, analyze, monitor, and disseminate the information gathered.
+Here’s how it works and what it might look like in your global security operations centre or national security team.

 How Monitor works

-Today, analysts use Echosec to build specific keyword- and location-based searches across the platform’s social media and deep and dark web sources.
-Analysts then migrate searches over to Echosec’s Monitor view (pictured below) where they can track new results and observe data analytics over time.
+Today, analysts use Flashpoint PSI to build specific keyword- and location-based searches across the platform’s social media and deep and dark web sources.
+Analysts then migrate searches over to the Monitor view (pictured below) where they can track new results and observe data analytics over time.
 In Monitor, analysts can also:

 - View and share results with other analysts from the feature’s inbox